rackerlabs/docs-style-guide/style-guide/error-message-guidelines.rst

    * - When possible, include a recommendation, either a potential fix or a reference to a document for more information.

        Messages should provide specific information about how the user should continue.
      - The system is out of virtual IP addresses.
-Contact Support so they can allocate more virtual IP addresses. addresses.
+Contact Support so they can allocate more virtual IP addresses.

        The value -1.0 can’t be accepted.
 Specify a positive integer value for the volume size.
-     - The system is out of virtual IP.
+     - The system is out of virtual IP addresses.

        The value -1.0 can’t be accepted.
    * - Be specific and provide as much detailed information as possible.